6 Safe and Smart Investments for Retirees

 Annuities are a way to save money in retirement without having to worry about the vagaries of the stock market.
 In exchange for putting some amount of money down, you will get money flowing into your retirement coffers.

-As Money Talks News founder Stacy Johnson has pointed out, some types of annuities are like CDs from insurance companies, while others more closely resemble payments from a pension plan.
+As Money Talks News founder Stacy Johnson has pointed out, some types of annuities are like CDs from insurance companies while others more closely resemble payments from a pension plan.

 Annuities are among the safer places to put your money in retirement, but they also come with a few drawbacks — some of them significant.
 For more, check out Stacy’s take in “Your Top 5 Retirement Questions, Answered.”

-4. TIPS and I Bonds
+4. I bonds

 Uncle Sam and taxes